ProtocolONE/ptah-docs/content/docs/edit-section.md

 ### **Social networks**
 ***

+Social icons are links to your social accounts.
+Use the [Ptah integration with Open Graph](/docs/seo/#social-media-links) to set up displaying in social posts.

+**Social networks properties:**

-- **Icons width** - the social icon size
+- **Icons width** - the social network icon size
-- **Icons color** - the social icon color
+- **Icons color** - the social network icon color
 - **Background color** - the background color of the icons' element
-- **Open links in new window** - use a new browser tab to open a link on click
+- **Open links in new window** - use a new browser tab to open a link

-The list of socials' names and links:
+The list of social networks' names and links:

 - **Facebook**
 - **Instagram**